1974 United States Senate election in California

 The 1974 United States Senate election in California was held on November 5, 1974.
 Incumbent Democrat Alan Cranston defeated Republican nominee H. L. Richardson with 60.52% of the vote.

 Primary elections were held on June 4, 1974.

-As of 2025, this last time Orange County voted for a Democratic US Senate candidate in an election contested by both political parties (although it did vote Democratic in 2016 and 2018).
+In the general election, only Inyo County voted Republican.
+As of 2025, this was the last time Orange County voted Democratic in a Senate election contested by both political parties.
+(Note: Excluding 2016 and 2018, when two Democrats advanced to the general election and the county voted Democratic.)